etlweather/understanding-networking/chapter-basic-terms.md

 *computer network* which is a system of inter-connected hosts, switches, routers, etc.

-However, network engineers often use the term to refer to an abtract concept relating to how hosts on a computer network are addressed.
+However, network engineers often use the term to refer to an abstract concept relating to how hosts on a computer network are addressed.
 On a network, computers can communicate with each other through switches, but they can't communicate to computers which are connected to another network - a router is